jmigpin/editor/README.md

 - Auto-indentation of wrapped lines.
 - No code coloring (except comments).
 - Many TextArea utilities: undo/redo, replace, comment, ...
+- Handles big files.
 - Start external processes from the toolbar with a click, capturing the output to a row.
 - Drag and drop files/directories to the editor.
-- Detects if files opened are changed outside of the editor.
+- Detects if files opened are changed outside the editor.
+- Plugin support
+	- examples such as `gotodefinition` and `autocomplete` [below](#plugins).
+- Golang specific:
 	- Calls goimports if available when saving a .go file.
 	- Clicking on `.go` files identifiers will jump to the identifier definition (uses go guru).
 	- Debug utility for go programs (`GoDebug` cmd). (__experimental__)
-  - allows to go back and forth in time to consult code lines.
+		- allows to go back and forth in time to consult code values.
-- Plugin support
-  - examples such as `gotodefinition` and `autocomplete` [below](#plugins).

 ## Installation and usage